Sydney Kerelo, Brooke Schultz and Kaydee Jones contributed to this article.

 Even as the days begin to cool, you don’t have to turn to the gym for your daily dose of fitness.
 Fall is an especially picturesque time to get outside and enjoy the changing foliage and pleasant weather on hiking and biking trails throughout Delaware.

 (According to the Farmers’ Almanac, peak fall colors are likely to occur in Delaware between Oct.
 19–Nov.
 4.)
-Events happening over the next few months will have you eager to embrace nature and enjoy the season to the fullest.
+These events and destinations throughout Delaware make it easy to embrace the great outdoors this fall.

 Enjoy these local destinations ripe with rich fall color and picturesque views across the First State.